Skip to content

 Let’s deep-dive into Canada’s riveting prescription drug industry, shall we?

-First things first, how are your drugs classified in Canada?
 You can check the status of the drugs in Canada’s Prescription Drug List to determine if your medication requires a prescription in Canada.
 This way you can also ensure that the drugs found in your medications are legal in Canada, as trying to bring illegal drugs into the country would be a bad way to start off your Canadian adventure (unless you’re looking to do a tour of Canada’s criminal justice system).

 Can I bring my prescription medication into Canada with me?

-The first thing to understand is that you cannot use a foreign prescription to obtain prescription medication in Canada.
+You cannot use a foreign prescription to obtain prescription medication in Canada.
 You need to get a prescription from a Canadian doctor; the pharmacist will not dispense prescription drugs without it.

 You have a few possible routes: